niklasravnsborg/laravel-pdf/readme.md

-# Laravel mPDF: mPDF wrapper for Laravel 5
+# Laravel PDF: mPDF wrapper for Laravel 5

 > Easily generate PDF documents from HTML right inside of Laravel using this mPDF wrapper.

 ## Installation

-Require this package in your composer.json or install it by running:
+Require this package in your `composer.json` or install it by running:

 ```
-composer require niklasravnsborg/laravel-mpdf
+composer require niklasravnsborg/laravel-pdf
 ```

-To start using  Laravel add the Service Provider and the Facade to your `config/app.php`:
+To start using Laravel, add the Service Provider and the Facade to your `config/app.php`:

 ```
 'providers' => [
 	// ...
-	niklasravnsborg\LaravelMpdf\MpdfServiceProvider::class
+	niklasravnsborg\LaravelPdf\PdfServiceProvider::class
 ]
 ```

 ```
 'aliases' => [
 	// ...
-	'PDF' => niklasravnsborg\LaravelMpdf\Facades\Mpdf::class
+	'PDF' => niklasravnsborg\LaravelPdf\Facades\Pdf::class
 ]
 ```